QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Get Started with Google Workspace Tools Challenge Lab/Get Started with Google Workspace Tools Challenge Lab.md

 ### Task 2.
 Add out-of-office dates to your calendar

-1. Go to `calendar` from [here](https://calendar.google.com/calendar?authuser=0), then click the first day that you're away from work.
+1. Go to [Google Calendar](https://calendar.google.com)., then click the first day that you're away from work.

 2. Click `Out of office`.